Structural Inference: Interpreting Small Language Models with Susceptibilities: Theoretical background

 \subsection{Structural inference and modes}

 In this section we provide motivation for the approach introduced in \cref{section:structural_inference}, by explaining how the theory of modes provides a factorization of the data matrix.
-We use the notation introduced in the main text.
+We use the notation introduced in the main text and the previous section.
 We denote by $\chi^d_j$ the susceptibility for $q^d$ and observable $\phi_j$.

-We denote by $\chi^{\text{pure}}_{\alpha, j}$ the pure susceptibility for a mode $\alpha$ and the observable $\phi_j$, as introduced in \cref{section:modes_probes}.
-Ideally we would like to measure $\chi^{\text{pure}}_{\alpha,j}$ but in practice we do not have the ability to sample from variations of the data distribution which only affect single modes.
-However, by Lemma \ref{lemma:mode_probe_suscep}
+We denote by $\chi_{\alpha\gamma, j}$ the susceptibility for a mode pair $\alpha,\gamma$ and the observable $\phi_j$, as introduced in \cref{section:modes_probes}.
+Ideally we would like to measure $\chi_{\alpha\gamma,j}$ but in practice we do not have the ability to sample from variations of the data distribution which only affect single modes.
+However, by Lemma \ref{lemma:mode_probe_suscep} (for mode-aligned concept shifts)

-where we note that $c^{d,\alpha}$ is from Definition \ref{defn:mode_aligned_shift} and does not depend on $j$.
+where we note that $c^{d,\alpha\gamma}$ is from Definition \ref{defn:mode_aligned_shift} and does not depend on $j$.
 This is a matrix equation